Click on the title of each section to view the answer to the Frequently Asked Questions.

 When you make any changes to your schedule, either changes in hours or withdrawing from the University, be sure to reference the University Registrar website and the Course and University Withdrawal policy for dates and charges that may be assessed to you.
 These can also be found in the Billing Brochure archives.
 Refunds are based on the charges assessed at the time of withdrawal and the amount of the payments received to that date.
 If the payment amount is greater than the charges, you will be issued a refund.

-Our office does refunds on a weekly basis and during the fall and spring semester the first refunds for the semester will be mailed the Friday prior to the start of classes.
-Refunds are direct deposited (sign up through your Student Account Service Center page) or mailed to the campus address during the semester (home during summer and breaks) if you are not signed up for direct deposit.
+Our office does refunds on a weekly basis and during the fall and spring semester the first refunds for the semester will be available the Friday prior to the start of classes.
+The student will be emailed at their Illinois State email address when a refund has been generated.
+Refunds are direct deposited or will have to be picked up in the Student Accounts office if you are not signed up for direct deposit.
 The Parent PLUS loan will be mailed to the parent address from the PLUS application unless released to the student.

 Can my refund be direct-deposited?

 Yes.
 See our How-To Guide on eRefunds (direct deposit) for instructions on how to sign up.
 Once set up, it takes 7 days for it to become active.

 All refunds are direct deposited.
 If you did not sign up for direct deposit at least 7 days prior to your refund generating, it will be available for pick-up at the Student Accounts Office Monday through Friday from 9:00 a.m. - 4:00 p.m.
 The earliest pick-up for your refund check will be the Friday following the email notification that a refund has been generated.

 How is my financial aid applied to my charges?